-This One Pan Shrimp Fettucinne Alfredo makes an easy weeknight meal.
-Ready in just 30 minutes, fettuccine noodles are coated in a creamy homemade alfredo sauce and tossed with shrimp.
+This one pan shrimp fettuccine alfredo makes an easy weeknight meal - it's ready in just 30 minutes!
+Fettuccine noodles are coated in a creamy homemade alfredo sauce and tossed with shrimp.

 Fettuccine alfredo is a family favorite.
 You'll be surprised at how easy this one pan shrimp fettuccine alfredo comes together.

 It's made in a single pan and has most creamy and cheesy alfredo sauce.
 What's not to love?

 The best part about one pan meals?
 Less kitchen cleanup!
 You will literally need one saute pan to make this skillet meal.
 Your shrimp, pasta, and sauce are all made in a single pan.